 It would have been the largest city he had ever been in, with a population of around 100,000.
 It was also the most religiously divided, split roughly three ways between the Established Church, Dissenters and Catholics2.
 It was not the Georgian city we know, but a city of medieval and baroque churches, the odd Tudor survival and a sea of gable-fronted houses, frequently with shops below, often referred to as Dutch Billies.
 The large engraving at the top of Brookings map, showing not only the distant gables but multiple windmills could be a view of a Dutch town if not for the Dublin mountains behind it.
 The featured image above shows a view from the Phoenix Park, showing how compact the city still was, concentrated on the south side of the Liffey, with the old medieval city at its core.

-Hutcheson’s school, where he also lived, was established in the new suburbs north of the Liffey, on the corner of Dominic Street and Drumcondra Road (now Dominic Street Lower and Dorset Street Upper, under the carpark for St Saviour’s Priory according to a letter from William Drennan to his sister Martha McTier3.
+Hutcheson’s school, where he also lived, was established in the new suburbs north of the Liffey, on the corner of Dominic Street and Drumcondra Road according to a letter from William Drennan to his sister Martha McTier3.
 (The site is at the corner of the modern streets Dominic Street Lower and Dorset Street Upper, under the carpark for St Saviour’s Priory.)
 The area was not included in Brookings 1728 map, but is included in Rocques map of 17574, and the location is marked (a) on the section of it reproduced here.
 At the time it would have been “healthful and pleasant, being high and surrounded by open country , except upon the city side”5, and even as late as 1757 there were still fields around it.
 Point (b) is one of the few surviving buildings from the time, St Mary’s Church in whose graveyard Hutcheson was buried and where a plaque to Francis Hutcheson has been put up.
 Point (c) marks the location of the meeting house where Hutcheson’s grandfather Alexander was minister for a short time in the 1690s.
 At least one friend of the Rev Hutcheson, Joseph Boyse of Wood St, was still in Dublin in 1720 and this perhaps was the link that saw Hutcheson called to set up a school.

 Though Hutcheson was teaching at university level, he could not award degrees.
 Those seeking to be doctors, lawyers, ministers or others who had to have a degree would have to study their last year elsewhere, probably in Glasgow as Hutcheson had done.
 Trinity College in Dublin was effectively closed to them; to be conferred with a degree a student had to be a member of the Established Church (ie. the Church of Ireland).

 While many of Trinity College’s buildings date from the 18th century, most were built in the latter half of the century.
-It looked very different in Hutcheson’s time, built mostly in red brick with a baroque frontage.
+It looked very different in Hutcheson’s time, built mostly in red brick with a baroque frontage (see image on left).
 The large tower behind the frontage belongs to the chapel tower, added by Narcissus Marsh.
 The new library (now the “Old Library”) was started in 1709.
-The university library was closed to non-students (which is why Narcissus Marsh opened Marsh’s Library, an institution open to all that Hutcheson would have been able to access).
+The university library was closed to non-students, which is why Narcissus Marsh opened Marsh’s Library, an institution open to all that Hutcheson would have been able to access.

 Turn right at the end of Dame St, however, and you plunged into the network of smaller streets, full of printers, taverns and lesser coffee-shops that lay between Dame Street and the river.
 This area centred on the Customs House, the most prominent building on the southern Liffey shore, where goods, including books and pamphlets, came in and where news and ideas arrived earliest.
 Blind Quay (now Exchange St) led to Essex Bridge (now the Grattan Bridge), the major crossing point to the suburbs developing on the north-side.

-Hutcheson’s life was more centred on the side streets: Marsh’s Library tucked away in the shadow of St Patricks, the meeting houses of Wood St and Eustace St, the bookshops (and coffee shops and taverns) in the streets between Dame Street and the quays.
-Crane Lane (which still survives) led to the crane beside the original Custom House and a coffee shop in Crampton Court was where deals were done.
+Hutcheson’s life was almost certainly centred on the side streets: Marsh’s Library tucked away in the shadow of St Patricks, the meeting houses of Wood St and Eustace St, the bookshops (and coffee shops and taverns) in the streets between Dame Street and the quays.
+Crane Lane (which still survives) led to the crane beside the original Custom House and a coffee shop in Crampton Court was where deals between importers and merchants were made.
 Blind Quay (now Exchange St) led to Essex Bridge (now the Grattan Bridge), the major crossing point to the suburbs developing on the north-side.
 These were the streets where Molyneux’s Dublin Philosophical Society had met and where John Toland had briefly kept the coffee shops in an uproar.

 It was perhaps through a meeting in these streets that Hutcheson came to meet Robert Molesworth.
 Molesworth was in London until the second half of 1722.
 On his return (probably circa August 1722) he received a letter from the students he had supported in Glasgow over their violated right to elect their rector.
 It was delivered by John Smith who was deeply involved in the campaign and had recently been expelled from the university.
 John Smith stayed in Dublin to write a pamphlet on how he and another student, James Arbuckle, had been wronged by the university (for more on this pamphlet and Smith’s career in Dublin see here).
 Arbuckle was also in Dublin and may well collaborated in writing the pamphlet8.
 It’s plausible that Francis Hutcheson was introduced by one or both to Robert Molesworth.
 A patron to John Toland, an advocate of republican theory and a friend of Shaftesbury, Molesworth introduced to them a world of new ideas.